shikijs/shiki/docs/themes.md

 Shiki handles all theme logic at build-time, so that the browser only ever sees already-computed `style="color: #XXXXXX"` attributes.
 This allows more granular theme support in a way that doesn't require any additional steps to add global CSS to your page.

 In some cases, a user may require custom client-side theming via CSS.
 To support this, you may use the `css-variables` theme with Shiki.
 This is a special theme that uses CSS variables for colors instead of hardcoded values.
-Each token in your code block is given an attribute of `style="color: var(--code-block-XXX)"` which you can use to style your code blocks using CSS.
+Each token in your code block is given an attribute of `style="color: var(--shiki-XXX)"` which you can use to style your code blocks using CSS.

 ```js